From Conflict to Coexistence: Rewriting the Game Between Humans and AGI

 Implications for AI Governance

-Cooperation Possibility: Unlike the prisoner’s dilemma in the base model, cooperation emerges as a rational equilibrium, suggesting that appropriate institutions could potentially stabilize peaceful human-AGI coexistence.
+1. Cooperation is possible: Unlike the prisoner’s dilemma in the base model, cooperation emerges as a rational equilibrium, suggesting that appropriate institutions could potentially stabilize peaceful human-AGI coexistence.

-Trust Criticality: The existence of multiple equilibria makes trust and expectation management crucial determinants of outcomes.
+2. But trust is critical: The existence of multiple equilibria makes trust and expectation management key determinants of outcomes.
+Ambiguity regarding an AI’s true capabilities, or concerning the intentions of a state deploying it, can easily shatter this trust.
 Small shifts in perceived intentions could trigger cascading security dilemmas.

-The transformation from a prisoner’s dilemma to an assurance game represents a critical insight for AI governance: with sufficient interdependence and foresight, the seemingly inevitable conflict predicted by Salib and Goldstein might be avoidable.
+The transformation from a prisoner’s dilemma to a stag hunt represents a critical insight for AI governance: with sufficient interdependence and foresight, the seemingly inevitable conflict predicted by Salib and Goldstein might be avoidable.
 However, this more hopeful equilibrium remains fragile and contingent on mutual trust, appropriate institutional design, and accurate modeling of long-term consequences by both parties.

-The State-AGI Interdependence model presented in Section 2.4 revealed a shift from a Prisoner’s Dilemma to a Stag Hunt, introducing the possibility of a cooperative equilibrium (Ignore, Ignore) alongside the risk-dominant conflict equilibrium (Attack, Attack).
-However, the binary choice between all-out Attack and passive Ignore may still oversimplify the strategic landscape, especially in a context of deep mutual dependence and high stakes geopolitical competition.
+Thus far, we have looked exclusively at 2-player, 2-strategy games.
+But especially in a context of deep mutual dependence and high stakes geopolitical competition like that presented in Game #4, the binary choice between all-out Attack and passive Ignore may oversimplify the strategic landscape.
 When both the state and the AGI recognize their reliance on each other (including the possibility that either party’s welfare, sentient or otherwise, is intertwined with the other’s), and understand the potential pitfalls of both pure aggression and passive coexistence, more sophisticated strategies become plausible.

 This section expands the State-AGI Interdependence model by introducing a third strategic option for both players, reflecting more nuanced approaches to managing their relationship.
-These strategies move beyond simple aggression or passivity, aiming to shape the relationship structure itself.
+These strategies move beyond simple aggression or passivity, aiming to shape the structure of the relationship itself.

 Defining the New Strategies